datkk06/OpenStack-Tutorial/Content/autoscaling-heat.md

 ^C
 ```

-In the next section, we are going to make this process automatic.
+In the next section, we are going to make this process automatic by leveraging on the Ceilometer Metering service.

 ####Automatic Horizontal Scaling